derickr/derickrethans-articles/202411291630-butchers-tap-and-grill.rst

 moist mushroom duxelles, and covered with a perfectly crisp pastry — no soggy bottom!
 The dish was finished with a red wine sauce.

-With dinner, we enjoyed a bottle of Bedova, a Georgian red wine.
+With dinner, we enjoyed a bottle of Bedoba, a Georgian red wine.
 We later found out it's the same wine we had at the Hand and Flowers in Marlow!

 We were still a bit peckish and finished our meal with a pudding.
 My wife had a